← More about keyboards

 Line selection: Similarly, press the button with shift to select the current line, and press it again to extend the selection to the following line.

-Clearing the selection: During a selection, press Esc to make the macro tap right arrow to deselect and leave the cursor at the end of the selection.
-Or press or directly to deselect and choose which selection endpoint to jump the cursor to.
+Clearing the selection: During a selection, press or to deselect and choose which selection endpoint to jump the cursor to.

 Add it to your keymap